[HISTORY: Adopted by the Village Council of the Village of Ridgewood 11-28-2018 by Ord. No. 3682. Amendments noted where applicable.]

-The Council of the Village of Ridgewood desires to minimize indiscriminate removal and cutting of trees upon lots, parcels, and tracts of land within the Village which can result in increased stormwater runoff, soil erosion, and decreased groundwater recharge to our groundwater aquifer-supplied potable water system, all of which can negatively impact the character of the Village and decreased property values.
-The Village desires to control the removal of qualified trees and encourage the replacement of trees that need to be removed with new trees.
+The Council of the Village of Ridgewood, advocates the preservation of trees throughout the Village of Ridgewood, so as to minimize stormwater runoff, soil erosion, and a decreased groundwater recharge to our groundwater aquifer supplied potable water system.
+All of which can negatively impact the character of the Village and decreased property values.
+The Village desires to encourage the replacement of trees that need to be removed with new trees.

 Below are defined key terms to be used with this chapter.